14. New Scanning¶

 ConcurrentMultiModel The paths defined by each contained model are run concurrently, i.e. the nth position of each point (conceptually a map) combined the nth position of each of the contained models, each of which must have the same length and have mutually exclusive axes.
 ConsecutiveMultiModel The paths defined by each contained model are run consecutively.
 All contained models must have the same axes.
 This is similar to AxialMultiStepModel, except that it can contain any type of child model.
 InterpolatedMultiScanModel A special subclass of ConsecutiveMultiModel that, but in between the paths for each model will move to an interpolation position.
 This is a position, likely in different axes that is not considered part of the scan.
 It can be used to open shutters, for example.
 CompoundModel The path defined by each inner model is repeated for each point of each outer model.
 Inner models are those that occur later in the list of models.

-The most important type of multi-model is CompoundModel
+The most important type of multi-model is CompoundModel.
+This is the type

 of model that is used to describe a scan path in a ScanRequest